 Course Coordinator: Australian Social Policy (SO308)

 Christopher Sheil, BA (Hons), PhD, is a social historian whose principal interest is in the history of labour in society.
-He is a Visiting Fellow in the School of Humanities and Languages at the University of New South Wales, the President of the Evatt Foundation (affiliated with the University of Sydney), a member of the Australian Society of Authors, and a former member of the Senior Executive Service within the NSW Cabinet Office.
-He has been a senior policy adviser under six governments (four Labor and two Liberal-National), has served on over 60 national and state social and economic policy committees (including a dozen cabinet committees), and is the author or editor of over 200 academic and government publications.
+He is a Senior Visiting Fellow in history in the School of Humanities and Languages at the University of New South Wales, the President of the Evatt Foundation (affiliated with the University of Sydney), a member of the Australian Society of Authors, and a former member of the Senior Executive Service within the NSW Cabinet Office.
+He has been a senior policy adviser under six governments (four Labor and two Liberal-National), has served on over 60 national and state social and economic policy committees (including a dozen cabinet committees), and is the author or editor of well over 200 academic and government publications.
 He was a monthly columnist for the Australian Financial Review from 2001 to 2003, and his main books are: (ed.)
 Globalisation: Australian Impacts (UNSW Press: 2001); Water’s Fall: Running the Risks with Economic Rationalism (Pluto Press: 2000); War on the Wharves: A Cartoon History (Pluto Press: 1998); and (ed.)
 Turning Point: The State of Australia (Allen & Unwin: 1997).
-His current research is focused on maritime labour, and economic inequality.
+His current research is focused on Australian politics and policy, maritime labour, and economic inequality.

 Course Co-Coordinator: Australian Wine Industry (HF328)

 In 1995, Gaynor with Kate Khoury bought a vineyard and winery on the South Coast of NSW.
 With a passion for wine and learning they set about developing their knowledge and skills in viticulture, winemaking, and business.
 Over twelve years, the property, wine and business gained success and recognition.